Fresno High School

 Fresno High School is a four-year secondary school located in Fresno, California.
+It is part of the Fresno Unified School District.
 Fresno High is the oldest high school in the Fresno metropolitan area and one of the few International Baccalaureate schools.
-As of 2021, Linda Laettner is the 29th and current principal of Fresno High.
+As of 2023, Amy Smith is the 30th and current principal of Fresno High.

+Fresno High was founded in 1889 as the first secondary school in Fresno county.

 History

 Fresno High School was founded in 1889.
 The new school quickly outgrew the available space and had to be moved to the White School, where the Memorial Auditorium is located today.
 Plans for a new high school building were developed.
-In September 1896, the school year began in the new building on 0 Street between Stanislaus and Tuolumne streets.
+In September 1896, the school year began in the new building on O Street between Stanislaus and Tuolumne streets.
 The new back structure, with its clock tower, had the latest and most modern facilities, including a chemistry laboratory, gymnasium, library, and lecture hall.

 In 1922, the school moved to its present site at 1839 North Echo Avenue, near Palm and McKinley Avenues.
 Fresno High School is surrounded by large homes (originally one of Fresno's affluent areas) and large Fresno ash and pine trees.
-In 2002 the historic Royce Hall building caught fire and suffered minimal damage.
+On October 15, 2002, the historic Royce Hall building caught fire and suffered minimal damage.

 The campus is divided into several components.
 The two main components are "South Side" and "North Side", named so from their campus location.
 South Side campus houses Title I offices, the business, foreign language, science, and mathematics divisions.
 The North Side houses English, social sciences, art, and history divisions.
 Physical education, leadership and JROTC are housed on the westernmost portion of the campus.
 The drama and music divisions, in addition to various miscellaneous classrooms, are attached to Fresno High's historic Royce Hall.
 There is a little known fallout shelter entrance at the rear of the handball courts, (in the middle where the metal grate is on the ground), that goes down stairs to a door that leads under "goat hill" and then under Royce Hall.

 Renovations to Royce Hall were completed for the 2018–2019 school year.
 They were worked on throughout the 2017–2018 school year.
 The goal was to give the historic hall a modernization which included new carpeting, acoustic sound paneling, a sound booth located near the auditorium entrance and the removal and relocation of a handicap elevator to make more room for stair access to the stage.